Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Algorithm and Main Results

 The proof of Theorem~\ref{inexact_thm} is postponed to Appendix~\ref{appendix:pf-main}.
 Theorem~\ref{inexact_thm} can be regarded as a decentralized counterpart of Theorem~\ref{exact_thm}.
 Due to the presence of consensus error in the decentralized setting, Theorem~\ref{inexact_thm} requires a more delicate choice of $a$ for convergence.
-In Appendix~\ref{sec:est-a}, we show that there exists an $\bar{a}>0$ such that any $a\in(0,\bar{a})$ satisfies the conditions in Theorem~\ref{inexact_thm}.
+It is shown in \cite[Appendix E]{liu2021decentralized} that there exists an $\bar{a}>0$ such that any $a\in(0,\bar{a})$ satisfies the conditions in Theorem~\ref{inexact_thm}.
 Moreover, $\bar{a}$ is roughly in the order $\mathcal{O}((1-\beta)^2/L)$.

 As a consequence of Theorem~\ref{inexact_thm}, we show in Corollary \ref{coro:1} that Algorithm~\ref{LinDDA} attains global linear convergence if $\mu>0$.
 Its proof is given in Appendix~\ref{appendix:pf-coro1}. \begin{corollary} Suppose that the premise of Theorem~\ref{inexact_thm} holds.
 If $\mu > 0$, then for all $t\geq 1$ and $i = 1,\dots,n$, we have